-Gianfranco Minuz,, an Italian chef, developed a passion for cooking at a very young age in his hometown of Portogruaro in the region of Veneto, a part of the Tre Venezie in Northern Italy.
+Gianfranco Minuz, an Italian chef, developed a passion for cooking at a very young age in his hometown of Portogruaro in the region of Veneto, a part of the Tre Venezie in Northern Italy.
 That same passion for cooking runs in the family.
 Minuz grew up learning how to process and cure salami and prosciutto from his father, a butcher; while his mother’s expertise in the kitchen sparked his initial interest in cooking professionally.
-As a young boy, he successfully mastered his mother’s signature dishes: homemade gnocchi and vegetable
+As a young boy, he successfully mastered his mother’s signature dishes: homemade gnocchi, apple strudel, minestrone, and most of all the duck that she so lovingly prepared for him.

 For the next few years Minuz gained experience in restaurants specializing in their local cuisine.
 At age 24, he worked at a two Michelin-starred restaurant in Imola called San Domenico that paved the way for his future job working with the renowned Gulatiero Marchesi, considered to be the founder of modern Italian cuisine.
 Working with Marchesi, in his three Michelin-starred restaurant, Minuz gained significant experience in nuova cucina (new cuisine), which brought Italian home-style cooking to the restaurant market.